 Finally, always put wooden shoe trees in your shoes after each day’s wear.
 This will preserve the shape of your shoes, minimizing any creases.
 Also, the wood will remove odors and dampness.
 If you own one pair of shoe trees just place them in whatever pair of shoes are worn at the end of that day.
 They only need to be in the shoes for a day to maintain the shape and eliminate moisture that can cause odor.

-Instead of throwing out a pair of rubber-soled shoes with worn-down heels after six months of wear, I can extend their usable life two or three times that with a bit of inexpensive maintenance.
+Instead of throwing out a pair of rubber-soled shoes with worn-down heels after six months of wear, I can extend their usable life two or three times that (or more) with a bit of inexpensive maintenance.
 Save money and look good! -SplurgeFrugal!